rogervs/cadcadgolem/README.md

 # cadCAD Golem

+## **This project is out of date due to changes in the Golem api.
+There is currently no intention to update this project**

 This package is a wrapper for cadCAD to dispatch the simulation workload to multiple Golem nodes.

 [cadCAD](https://github.com/cadCAD-org/cadCAD) is a Python package that assists in the processes of designing, testing and validating complex systems through simulation, with support for Monte Carlo methods, A/B testing and parameter sweeping.